 Protein expression problems?
 Perhaps you need to be more polite….
 What color is the sky before a storm?
 Brits may write “grEy” while Americans write “grAy” but both recognize it as meaning a color between white & black.
 Similarly, the 3-letter genetic “words” that “spell” the amino acid building blocks of proteins can be written with different spellings.
 All organisms can understand these words (the GENETIC CODE is universal), BUT different organisms prefer different spellings (CODON BIAS).
 If you want to get an organism to express a protein for you, you might want to “be polite” and use their spelling!
-CODON OPTIMIZATION
+Codon optimization (which also includes considering the codon in context, making sure you don’t cause the DNA or RNA to fold up weird, and that you don’t accidentally introduce sequences the cell thinks are ribosome binding sites or something – more on all this stuff in the video).

-PROTEINS are like charm bracelets made up of AMINO ACIDS, where the chain links are a generic peptide backbone and the charms sticking off are the unique side chains (for more check out #20DaysOfAminoAcids http://bit.ly/37Aym43 ).
+Proteins are like charm bracelets made up of amino acids, where the chain links are a generic peptide backbone and the charms sticking off are the unique side chains (for more check out https://bit.ly/aminoacidsposts).
 Due to the letters’ unique properties (e.g. big & bulky, small & flexible, negative, neutral, or positive, water-loving or water-excluded) the order of the charms largely determines how the protein folds & functions.

 In addition to linking up through their generic backbone to form chains, nucleotides can “base pair” between the unique backbones: A’s attracted to T (or U) and G to C. These attractions are of the type we call “hydrogen bonds” (H-bonds) and the important thing to know here is that they’re specific and reversible.
 So DNA and RNA strands can be specifically zipped & unzipped & rezipped, and if you know the sequence of 1 strand you can predict the sequence of a “complementary strand.”